Joe Biden says US would defend Taiwan if attacked by China | DW | 22.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The president says the United States has a "commitment" to protect the island as China continues to impose itself in the region.
+The president says the United States has a "commitment" to protect Taiwan as China continues to impose its sovereignty on the island.

-President Joe Biden said on Thursday the United States has a "commitment" to defend Taiwan in the face of growing military and political pressure towards the island from Beijing.
+President Joe Biden said on Thursday that the United States has a "commitment" to defend Taiwan as the island faces growing military and political pressure from Beijing.

-In a move that appeared to be a break with official protocol, Biden said at a town hall event hosted by CNN that the United States would come to the defense of Taiwan, which has complained of mounting military and political pressure from Beijing to accept Chinese sovereignty.
+Biden was asked at a town hall event hosted by CNN whether the US would come to the defense of Taiwan, which China claims as its own.

+"Yes, we have a commitment to do that," he replied, in what appeared to be a break with a longstanding US policy on Taiwan.

 While Washington is required by law to provide Taiwan with the means to defend itself, it has long followed a policy of "strategic ambiguity" on whether it would intervene militarily in the event of a Chinese attack.